knightjdr/cmgo/README.md

 * folder `analysis/dbgenes`

-Generates a txt file of genes in FASTA database
+> Generates a txt file of official genes used for SAINT

 ## Assessment